FruitbatM/amaris-chocolate/README.md

 ### Business Stories
 1. As a business owner, I would like to have the website that is elegant, simple and easy to use.
 2. As a business owner, I want the website users to be able to find information about our company and products easily.
-3. As a business owner, I would like to expand our existing market and build the brand awareness.
+3. As a business owner, I would like to expand our existing market.
 4. As a business owner, I would like for the users to have an option to order our handcrafted chocolates.
 5. As a business owner, I would like to increase the sales.